• Skip to primary navigation

 Decorate peanut butter fudge filled white chocolate baseballs using a red food coloring marker.

-Pop the candies out of the mold and allow them to warm up to room temperature, about 15 minutes, before drawing on the red lines using a red Candy Decorating Pen.
+Pop the candies out of the mold and allow them to warm up to room temperature, for about 15 minutes, before drawing on the red lines using a red Candy Decorating Pen.

 If you have trouble getting the food coloring marker to work well, be sure to check out my tips and tricks for working with edible markers.
 You can refill many of them or at least allow them to soak up more food coloring if they dry out.